 Discovery Cove

-This gem is like making a visit to a cruise ship’s private tropical island without seasickness.
-With white sandy beaches, tropical drinks, all-you-can-eat food included, plus the chance to swim, feed or interact with the animals and go snorkeling, it’s a slice of paradise.
-If you want to relax on a chaise or be swept away in the natural lazy river, that’s your prerogative too!
-Plus Discovery Cove limits capacity, so you can escape the crowds.
-Hop over to our post on Discovery Cove to get all of the hoppin’ details.
-We jumped for the Day Resort With Dolphin Swim package, and it was toadally worth it!
+Plus, Discovery Cove limits capacity, so you can escape the crowds.
+Head over to our post on Discovery Cove to get all of the details.
+We opted for the Day Resort With Dolphin Swim package, and it was totally worth it!
 (Psst … you can save money and time when you purchase discount Discovery Cove tickets from Undercover Tourist.)
 You do not have to travel far to get to Discovery Cove.
-It’s right across from SeaWorld and about 15 minutes from Disney World or Universal.
-Parking is free!
+It’s right across from SeaWorld and about 15-20 minutes from Disney World or Universal.
+Self-parking is free!

 The Wheel ICON Park Orlando